Our Orthodontic Treatment Philosophy

-At Wright and Feusier Orthodontics, we specialize in both Orthodontics and in something called Dentofacial Orthopedics, which means we are concerned with how moving your teeth affects your facial appearance.
+At Wright and Feusier Orthodontics located in the one of a kind Santa Barbara, we specialize in both Orthodontics and in something called Dentofacial Orthopedics, which means we are concerned with how moving your teeth affects your facial appearance.

 There are many different methods of treatment that can improve the balance of the face, while improving the smile at the same time.
 Every face and every patient is different, and so should be the treatment.